Discover the rich history of The Milestone Hotel, extending back to 1689 and once home to Ambassadors and Barons.

 In the 1880's Grant's ‘white elephant’ was replaced by the two houses we see today.

-Between 1883 and 1884 the first house No. 1 Kensington Court was erected.
-Among its more interesting occupants was the first Baron Redesdale (1837-1916), the diplomat, author, and grandfather of the famous Mitford sisters.
+Built between 1883 and 1884 Chenesiton House, No. 1 Kensington Court by Mrs Anne Marie Lucena, who has a remarkable 'rags to riches' story with a tragic ending.
+Among other interesting occupants was the first Baron Redesdale (1837-1916), the diplomat, author, and grandfather of the famous Mitford sisters.

 In 1922 the former home passed into hotel use, to be joined in 1925 by No.2 Kensington Court.